zischknall/BohleBots_BNO055/README.md

 # BohleBots_BNO055

 ## Description
 This library is intended for the BNO055 9-axis absolute orientation sensor.
-With this library you can use your BNO055 as fast and simple compass.
+With this library you can use your BNO055 as a fast and simple compass.
 It provides functions for reading the heading and the heading relative to a point.
 It also provides functions for detecting an impact as well as saving and loading sensor offsets.

 ## Public Functions
 `getHeading()` outputs the current heading as a 16-bit signed integer.